Releable Solutions

 Designed for high flow capacity and reliable operation in applications with challenging or contaminated media.

-→ Best for slurry, fibers, high flow, and low pressure drop
+→ Best for slurry, fibers, abrasive media, and low pressure drop

 Globe Control Valve